Dailies & Weeklies Introduction

 Weapon Chest

-Difficulty can effect chest drops (including other chest variants below) until the full weapon pool is filled out.
-This is typically 2-1 L1 without any extra areas visited, after which weapon chests will always give the same result.
+Weapon chests are seeded and will give the same weapon regardless of FPS or alternative layout.
+It is only affected by chest drops (including other chest variants below) until the full weapon pool is filled out, which is 2-1 L1 without any extra areas visited.

 Example: The 3-2 chest on a weekly run has a Shovel when opened normally.
 However if the player has +1 difficulty from visiting Pizza Sewers, it gives the chance for 3-3 weapons to appear in 3-2, and the player now finds a Hyper Rifle instead.